$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: Detail of dispersive and vortex zero modes

 yielding the solution shown in Eq.(\ref{Epktopo}) for $| E=+k_z\rangle$.
 On the other hand, when we wish to solve the dispersive mode with $E=-k_z$, the components of Nambu spinor are related according to

-Following the same steps above, we find the other dispersive mode $| E=-k_z \rangle$, shown in Eq.(\ref{Epktopo}).
+Following the same steps above, we find the other dispersive mode $| E=-k_z \rangle$, also shown in Eq.(\ref{Epktopo}).

 Next we present the solution of the fermionic zero modes with an underlying point vortex, when $\mu=h_+=0$.
-With this particular choice of parameters, after setting $E=k_z=0$, one set of coupled differential equations for the zero mode is obtained from Eq.~(C1) and (C2), yielding the solution $| \Psi^0_1 \rangle$ shown in Eq.~(\ref{vorttoposol1}).
-The other set of coupled differential equations for the zero mode arises from Eq.~(C3), (C4), giving the solution $| \Psi^0_2 \rangle$ in Eq.~(\ref{vorttoposol1}).
+With this particular choice of parameters, after setting $E=k_z=0$, one set of coupled differential equations for the zero mode is obtained from Eqs.~(C1) and (C2), yielding the solution $| \Psi^0_1 \rangle$ shown in Eq.~(\ref{vorttoposol1}).
+The other set of coupled differential equations for the fermionic zero mode arises from Eqs.~(C3) and (C4), giving the solution $| \Psi^0_2 \rangle$ in Eq.~(\ref{vorttoposol1}).